turhancan97/wedding-invitation/README.md

 7. Customization:

 * **HTML Templates:** Modify the HTML templates in the templates directory to customize the look and feel of the website.
 There are spots for you to add your own images (**PUT A IMAGE OF YOURS HERE**), such as your designed invitation card.
 Replace the placeholders with the URLs of your images.
 * **CSS:** You can update static/css/style.css to change the styling.
+* **Guest List:** Update the guests.json file with the names of your guests.
+* The function adjust_name in the app.py file is used to adjust the names in the guests.json file to be used in the URL.
+You can modify this function to adjust the names as you like.

 ## Contributing